Your Post Trip Inspection Checklist: 4 Steps

 #4 Take Advantage of Technology

 If the phrase “standard form” conjures images of a truck driver clutching clipboards and marking off boxes using Bic pens, it’s time to update your thinking.
-Harnessing the power of technology can simplify the post trip inspection process and help guarantee accurate inspections every time.
+Harnessing the power of technology can simplify the post trip inspection process and help guarantee accurate vehicle inspections every time.

 Fleet fuel cards are one example, as they digitize the way your drivers pay for expenses on the road.
 But why stop there?